MegaMosquito/achatina/README.md

 ![architecture-diagram](https://raw.githubusercontent.com/MegaMosquito/achatina/master/arch.png)

 Arrows in the diagram represent the flow of data.
 Squares represent software components.
 Start at the `app`, invoke a REST GET on the `detector` service, passing the image source URL.
 The `detector` then invokes a REST GET on that image source URL (either the default `restcam` service or some other source), runs its inferencing magic upon it, then it responds to the REST GET from the `app` with the results, encoded in JSON (the image, and metadata about what was detected).
 Normally the `app` then publishes to `mqtt` (optional) and the remote Kafka broker (if credentials were provided).
-The `monitor` is watching `mqtt` and provides a local web server on port `5200` when you can see the results.
+The `monitor` is watching `mqtt` and provides a local web server on port `5200` where you can see the results.

 ## JSON

-The detector is expected to deliver a JSOn payload back to the app.
-That JSOn is then very slightly enhanced by the app to provide some information primarily for the monitor.
+The detector is expected to deliver a JSON payload back to the app.
+That JSON is then very slightly enhanced by the app to provide some information primarily for the monitor.
 The resulting JSON that is published to MQTT and kafka has this form:

 ```
 {